kernkonzept/ahci-driver/doc/usage.md

   the AHCI device.
 See `--slot-max` option above for details.

   Numerical value.

+* `"read-only"`

+  This string sets the access to disks or partitions to read only for the client.

+  Flag.
+True if provided.

 If the `create()` call is successful a new capability which references an AHCI virtio driver is returned.
 A client uses this capability to communicate with the